The French “Il y a”: The Basics, Negation and Questions (with Audio)

 Il y a deux heures qu’elle a dîné.
 (She dined two hours ago.)

 Il y a moins d’un kilomètre d’ici à la boulangerie.
-(There is less than a kilometer from here to the bakery.)
+(It’s less than a kilometer from here to the bakery. *Literally: There’s less than a kilometer from here to the bakery.)

 Il y a 490 kilomètres entre Paris et Strasbourg.
 (There are 490 kilometers between Paris and Strasbourg.)

-If il y a typically means “there is” or “there are,” then il n’y a pas means… “there is not” or “there are not.”
+If il y a typically means “there is” or “there are,” then il n’y a pas means “there isn’t” or “there aren’t.”

-Il n‘y a pas de viande dans ce repas.
-(There is no meat in this meal.)
+Il n’y a pas de viande dans ce repas.
+(There’s no meat in this meal.)

 Il n‘y a pas de mensonges dans ce témoignage.
 (There are no lies in this testimony.)

 Il y a de la viande dans ce repas.
-(There is meat in this meal.)
+(There’s meat in this meal.)

 While de la communicates the idea of “some,” de with ne… pas tells us that there’s absolutely no meat in the meal.